Fourman Hill

 Fourman Hill is a hill located west of Bogniebrae, Aberdeenshire, Scotland.

 It has an elevation of 1127 ft.
-A cairn near the sumit marked the historical boundary of Rothiemay and Huntly parishes.
+A cairn near the summit marked the historical boundary of Rothiemay and Huntly parishes.
+The summit of Fourman Hill also marks the highest point on Bognie Estate, held by the Morisons of Bognie since 1635.

 There is a possible site of a Roman Camp on the hill.
 Suggestions of a Roman road were thought to be unlikely: "There are faint traces of an old road on the Fourman Hill in this Parish which is supposed to be the Roman Road which led between the Camp on the Spey and the Camp near Glenmellan in Forgue parish, the traces in this parish resemble rather those of an old bridle road than a Roman Road being only about ten to twenty links wide & crooked, no other traces whatever are visible along its supposed course in Huntly parish."